 3. Address knowledge gaps related to population demography, habitat quality, distribution and use and to improve understanding of threats and increase effectiveness of recovery actions.

 Southern Interior Reptile and Amphibian Working Group.
 2016.
 Recovery Plan for the Desert Nightsnake (Hypsiglena chlorophaea) in British Columbia.
 Province of BC.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Scientific Name: Hypsiglena chlorophaea